Mission and Vision

 - The Shelton State Libraries will continue to promote wide access to library resources and services, regardless of the location of library users and the location of resources and services.

 - The changing economics of information management and technology will be considered and analyzed for cost-effective solutions to library problems and to increase the purchasing power of the Shelton State Libraries.

 - These values of American academic librarianship will be evident in policies and priorities for library services: democracy; stewardship; service; intellectual freedom; privacy; literacy and learning; and equity of access (Gorman, Michael.
 Our Enduring Values: Librarianship in the 21st Century.
 Chicago: ALA, 2000)

 - The Shelton State Libraries staff will remain committed to Ranganathan's "Five Laws of Library Science," with the broadest interpretation of "book" as resource and "reader" as user:

-d.
-Save the time of the read.
+- Save the time of the reader.
 (Make the Shelton State Libraries easy to use.)

 Adopted by the Shelton State Libraries Staff, August 19, 2004

 This page maintained by the Director of Library Services, Shelton State Community College.